bulldogandfisk/gentzen/README.md

 # Who This Is For: Agent Pre-Condition Validation

+Use of Gentzen-like reasoning system to help agents make confident conclusions about the world.

 ## The Agent Safety Problem

 You're building agent systems that take real actions in the world.
 Before any agent runs, you need to **prove the world is in a safe state**.
 But current approaches are brittle, error-prone, and impossible to audit.